tuunit/mkdocs-drawio/examples/docs/configuration.md

       # Control if edit button will be shown in the lightbox view
       # (data-edit)
       edit: true

+      # Control if darkmode is supported
+      # When activated the color scheme for your diagrams is automatically toggled
+      # based on the selected theme.
+Supports classic mkdocs and mkdocs-material.
+      darkmode: true
 ```
 ## HTML Attributes
 For each global configuration option you can also use the attribute in the diagram itself.
 This will override the global configuration.
 Here is an example: